 Power resetting is also an option to resolve minor working issues of TV sets.
 You can also use it to cure volume issues & other issues.
 What you have to do is just plug out the power cable of your TV, and wait for a few seconds.

-After that, plug again the wire of the TV and press the power button on your TV.
+After that, plug again the wire of the TV again and press the power button on your TV.
 This way TV will restart and most of the issues will be solved.

 Frequently Asked Questions (FAQs):